AdvancedCustomFields/docs/actions/acf_head-fields.md

 ## Description
 [tip]
-This action works on version 3.5.8.2 and below.
+This action is deprecated.
+It still works on version 3.5.8.2 and below.
 If using version 4 and above, please use [acf/field_group/admin_head](https://www.advancedcustomfields.com/resources/acf-field_group-admin_head/).
 [/tip]

+Used to add custom code to interact with your fields.

 This action is called in the head of the 'Edit Field Group' page.